 Publicly available sources or third parties; We may receive personal, contact and employment data about you from various third parties or publicly available sources.
-These include analytic providers, advertising networks, data brokers or aggregators, employment / recruitment agencies, social media platforms and companies house.
+These include analytic providers, advertising networks, data brokers or aggregators, employment / recruitment agencies, social media platforms and Companies House.

 How we use your personal data

 Before we use your personal data, the law requires that we meet certain criteria.
-We take this responsibility seriously and as such we’ve set out below how we use the personal data we hold about you, as well as the telling you the legal basis for processing it.
+We take this responsibility seriously and as such we’ve set out below how we use the personal data we hold about you, as well as telling you the legal basis for processing it.

 |Purpose / Activity||Lawful basis for processing|